Oh, where even the substitute hosts have more fun than a substitute host deserves to have.

 One more segment to go, and then it's weekend time, and Rush is back on Monday.

-It's the EIB network.
+It's the EIB Network.

-You're right back.
+Be right back.

-Mark Davison for Rush Limbaugh, Rush is back on Monday.
+Rush is back on Monday.

-I can I could sleep at night now.
+I could sleep at night now.

-Back back when Leno was funny.
+Back when Leno was funny.

-That's unduly harsh.
+Sorry, that's unduly harsh.

 Jay's still pretty good, isn't he?

-How's that gonna work at 10 o'clock?
+How's that going to work at 10 o'clock?

-I'm in central time.
+I'm in Central Time.

-How's that gonna work at nine o'clock?
+How's that going to work at 9 o'clock?

 And Conan gets the tonight show.